frequently asked questions

 WHERE CAN WE PUT OUR COATS, DIAPER BAGS AND OTHER PERSONAL ITEMS?

 You may put your coats, etc. in the coat room near the admission desk.
 We do not recommend leaving purses, cell phones or other valuables unattended.
+Some lockers are available on a first come first serve basis.
 The Children’s Museum is not responsible for lost or stolen items.

 DO YOU HAVE A NURSING AREA FOR NEW MOTHERS?

 You are welcome to nurse anywhere in the Museum.
-For more privacy, you may choose to nurse in the library or family restroom on the 2nd floor.
+For more privacy, you may choose to nurse in the library or family restrooms on the 2nd floor.

 HOW DO WE FIND OUT WHAT SPECIAL EVENTS ARE COMING UP AT THE CHILDREN’ S MUSEUM?